Dynamic programming by polymorphic semiring algebraic shortcut fusion: Appendix B: Constraint lifting proofs

 and similarly for $g_{m}^{\prime}\left(x\circ\left\{ \left[\,\right]\right\} \right)$.
 This shows the lifted semiring identity to be $i_{\otimes_{\mathcal{M}}}=\delta_{i_{\odot}}$.

-Finally, we need to consider the homomorphic mapping of sets with single lists of single edges, e.g. terms like $\left\{ \left[e\right]\right\} $.
-Under the action of the filter $\phi_{\mathcal{M},v,\delta_{m}}$, such terms are only retained if the constraint edge mapping $v\left(e\right)=m$, whereupon they contribute a value $w\left(e\right)$ to the semiring value of the homomorphism $g_{\mathcal{S},w}$.
+Finally, we need to consider the homomorphic mapping of sets with single element configurations e.g. terms like $\left\{ \left[x\right]\right\} $.
+Under the action of the filter $\phi^{\mathcal{M},v,\delta_{m}}$, such terms are only retained if the constraint mapping $v\left(s\right)=m$, whereupon they contribute a value $w\left(s\right)$ to the semiring value of the homomorphism $g^{\mathcal{S},w}$.
 Otherwise, they do not contribute anything to the semiring sum.
-It follows that:
+It follows that,